What is a brand? There’s a ton of confusion as to what branding is? I like to simplify.

 A brand is the personality of a company.
 It’s the first thing consumers think of, or feel, when they see a company’s logo or product or hear their name.
 In fact, you can use the word “personality” as a direct substitute for “brand” to instantly clarify its meaning.

 So let’s unpack everything you need to know about branding.

-A search on the Internet gives the following diverse range of answers:
+A quick Google search gives the following diverse range of answers for the term brand:

-Think of your business as a person.
+If you think of your company or brand as a person.
 What attributes make up its personality?

 - What’s its name?

 - What does it wear? (i.e., this is the brand’s visual identity, so the design.
 What images do you use, what are your brand colours)